Amrit-prasad/Amrit/README.md

 ## 🚀 **Current Focus**

-Right now, I’m diving into [brief description of your current focus or research].
+Right now, I’m diving into Advance bug bounty.
 If you’re into the same topics or have cool resources to share, let’s chat!

-## 📚 **Learning & Resources**

-I’m constantly expanding my knowledge.
-Here’s what I’m exploring:

-- **Books**: "The Web Application Hacker's Handbook", "Hacking: The Art of Exploitation" – Essential reads for any security enthusiast.
-- **Online Courses**: Coursera, Udemy – Learning the latest in cybersecurity through hands-on courses.
-- **Communities**: [Reddit /r/netsec](https://www.reddit.com/r/netsec/), [Stack Exchange Information Security](https://security.stackexchange.com/) – Where I hang out and learn from others.

-## 🎨 **My Digital Creations**

-Check out some of my fun projects and creations related to cybersecurity:

-- **[Visualization Project Name]**: [Brief description of the project].
-[Link to project or portfolio]

 ## 🤖 **Fun Code Snippet**